Best-trails-in-Arapahoe-Basin

 Details: 5 miles/vertical 1,637 feet

-The mountain has got its name for its looks; from appearance, it appears to be a grizzly white bear.
-The trail consists of a beautiful ridge walk and demands from you a steep scramble while it draws to a close.
-(However, considering the breathtaking views that the trail offers, it’s worth the effort.)
-The climb is a strenuous one as the trail’s altitude must be regained coming and going.
-When compared with the Torrey Peaks and Grays, the Grizzly Peak trail is a long trek.
+The mountain got its name for its looks; from appearance, it resembles a grizzly white bear.
+As part of the Arapahoe Basin Best Trails, this route features a beautiful ridge walk and demands a steep scramble near its end.
+(However, considering the breathtaking views it offers, the effort is well worth it.)
+The climb is strenuous, as the trail’s altitude must be regained both coming and going.
+Compared to Torrey Peaks and Grays, the Grizzly Peak trail is a longer trek

 Baker Mountain Trail